Undergraduate Academic Policies

 Overload Credit

 Full-time students taking more than 18 credits during a fall or spring semester are considered in overload status.
 Students with a 2.33 (minimum) cumulative grade point average are eligible to take up to four credits of overload by completing an Overload Request form, available on the registrar’s office website.
-Students with a cumulative grade point average of less than 2.33 and students requesting more than four credits of overload must secure the approval of their advisor and support from the academic student advocate.
+Students with a cumulative grade point average of less than 2.33 and students requesting more than four credits of overload must secure the approval of their advisor and support from the Academic Student Advocate.

-During winterim, students with a 2.33 (minimum) cumulative grade point average may enroll for six credits.
-Students with a cumulative grade point average of less than 2.33 may enroll for six credits with the approval of their advisor and support from the academic student advocate.
-During summer sessions students may enroll for nine credits.
-Any student requesting more than nine credits must secure approval from their advisor and support from the academic student advocate.
+During winterim, students with a 2.33 (minimum) cumulative grade point average may enroll for eight credits.
+Students with a cumulative grade point average of less than 2.33 may enroll for eight credits with approval from the Academic Student Advocate.
+Any student requesting more than eight credits must secure approval from the Academic Student Advocate and an academic affairs officer.
+During the summer terms students may enroll for a maximum of 18 credits.
+Any student requesting more than 18 credits must secure approval from Academic Student Advocate and an academic affairs officer.
 Forms are available on the registrar’s office website.

 Transferring Credits to Plymouth State University

-The University allows transfer credit from regionally accredited degree-granting institutions for courses that are graded C or above or its equivalent (a grade of P in a Pass/No Pass course where the P is noted as equivalent to a minimum of a C on the institution’s transcript).
-A grade of C- or CD is not equivalent to a C. The American Council on Education (ACE) and the National College Credit Recommendation Service (NCCRS) have evaluated and recommended for credit many of the training programs conducted by the Armed Services, major industries, and professional associations.
-Plymouth State University will consider and generally award transfer credit for courses evaluated by ACE or NCCRS, per their recommendation, that are appropriate to the program chosen by the student.
+The American Council on Education (ACE) and the National College Credit Recommendation Service (NCCRS) have evaluate and recommend for credit many of the training programs and courses conducted by the Armed Services, major industries, and professional associations.
+Plymouth State University will consider and generally award transfer credit for courses evaluated by ACE or NCCRS, per their recommendation.

 For courses transferred with a number or letter grade but no grade scale, in the absence of other information the following scale will be used to determine equivalency: 100-93 = A; 92.99-90 = A-; 89.99-87 = B+; 86.99-83 = B; 82.99-80 = B-; 79.99-77 = C+; 76.99-73 = C; 72.99-70 = C-; 69.99-67 = D+; 66.99-63 = D; 62.99-60 = D-; 59.99-0.00 = F.

-Course grades from institutions other than those included in the NHCUC and USNH agreements will not appear on the PSU transcript, nor will they be included in students’ grade point averages.
-In the case where a PSU course is taught through Granite State College within the University System of New Hampshire (translocated course), the course is placed on the PSU transcript and is treated as non-transferred courses.
-Grades earned in PSU courses taught through GSC are averaged into students’ grade point averages at PSU, regardless of grade.
-In the case where a course is taken via the NHCUC agreement (see the NHCUC bullet under Undergraduate Academic Policies, Transferring Credits to PSU section) or USNH shared courses agreement, this course is placed on the PSU transcript and is treated as non-transferred courses.
-Grades earned for courses taken through NHCUC or USNH are averaged into students’ grade point averages at PSU, regardless of grade.
+In the case where a PSU course is taught through the UNH College of Professional Studies (formerly Granite State College), this translocated course is placed on the PSU transcript and is treated as a non-transferred course.
+Grades earned in PSU courses taught through the UNH College of Professional Studies are averaged into students’ grade point averages at PSU.
+If a course is taken via the NHCUC agreement (see the NHCUC bullet under Undergraduate Academic Policies, Transferring Credits to PSU section) or the USNH shared courses agreement, the course is placed on the PSU transcript and is treated as a non-transferred courses.
+Grades earned from courses taken through NHCUC or USNH are included in the students’ grade point average at PSU.

 Students entering Plymouth State University with transfer credits shall have their cumulative grade point average established by their PSU grades only.
 Transfer students are subject to the academic standards for satisfactory performance.